run-house/runhouse/docs/tutorials/quick-start-cloud.rst

 docs <https://www.run.house/docs/api/python/cluster#runhouse.ondemand_cluster>`__.
 You can also omit the provider argument to allocate from the cheapest available source for which you have credentials.

+Notice the launcher_type is `local`, which means that Runhouse will launch a cluster with your local credentials.
+In a production setting, we expect folks to generally launch with Den, and authenticate with Runhouse rather than moving keys and secrets around, or giving everyone individual permissions to launch clusters.

 Deploy Code to the Cluster
 --------------------------